-Kate Nahapetian is the Manager of Client Services at Cohen Milstein, where she works primarily with the Securities Litigation & Investor Protection practice group.
+Kate Nahapetian is the Manager of Investor Services at Cohen Milstein, where she works primarily with the Securities Litigation & Investor Protection practice.

 Prior to joining Cohen Milstein, Ms. Nahapetian practiced as a human rights attorney, as well as litigated class actions for a highly regarded plaintiff-side firm.
 She also brings to bear more than 20 years of public policy experience, including working for then Senator Joseph R. Biden, Jr., the U.S. Department of Justice, the Carnegie Endowment for International Peace and Disability Rights International.
 She was Government Affairs Director for the Armenian National Committee of America, a grassroots nonprofit touted as one of the most effective ethnic lobbies, where she successfully led foreign policy lobbying campaigns in Congress and before senior White House officials.
 Moreover, she was the Founding Executive Director of the Armenian Legal Center for Justice and Human Rights, where she developed several joint human rights projects with law schools around the country, including Yale and University of Southern California.